Azure/Azure-AI-Content-Safety-Private-Preview/Ungroundness Detection API Private Preview.md

 - **Task Specification**: Supports different tasks such as QnA (Questioning & Answering) and Summarization, with adjustable settings according to the task types.
 - **Speed vs Interpretability**:
   > - Non-Reasoning mode: Offers fast detection capability, easy to embed into online applications.
-  > - Reasoning mode: Offers detailed explanation of detected ungrounded segments for easy mitigation.
+  > - Reasoning mode: Offers detailed explanation for detected ungrounded segments easy for understanding and mitigation.

 ##  📒 Overview